GPU Resources

 Note

-• ML expert Platform currently provides GPU resources in a Private Zone.
+• ML expert Platform currently provides GPU resources in a private zone.

-• A Private Zone means your Workspace uses dedicated GPU resources without sharing them with other users.
+• A private zone means your workspace uses dedicated GPU resources without sharing them with other users.

-To view information about available GPU Zones:
+To view information about the available GPU zone:

 kubectl get managementquota default -o yaml -n w-{ workspace name }